-The key word for the winter is wool!posted over 4 years ago
+The key word for the winter is wool!posted about 5 years ago

-I wear 2 or 3 pairs of tights when it gets cold, or I wear a pair of really warm lycra leggings (they’re made for running outdoors) and they keep my legs from freezing.posted over 4 years ago
+I wear 2 or 3 pairs of tights when it gets cold, or I wear a pair of really warm lycra leggings (they’re made for running outdoors) and they keep my legs from freezing.posted about 5 years ago

 capes = cool

 i have been drooling over the sweet ones at nasty girl

 I am always warmer when I wear lots of shirts than when I wear one thick sweater.posted almost 5 years ago

 My idea of winter clothes is layer—layer tights, dresses, sweaters, etc.

 Also, accept the fact that you will be cold and just try to lessen how cold.

 I have poor circulation (TMI?) so I will always have cold/purple hands and feet—it really doesn’t matter what I do—so I’ve stopped trying to be “warm” and started trying to just not be miserable and lose a toe…